MineAnyBuild/MineAnyBuild/README.md

 ```

 # Acknowledgement
 Some of the codes are built upon [APT](https://github.com/spearsheep/APT-Architectural-Planning-LLM-Agent).
-Thanks them for their great works!
+Part of our datasets are built upon [GrabCraft](https://www.grabcraft.com), [Minecraft Wiki](https://minecraft.fandom.com/wiki/Minecraft_Wiki) and [Raekon](https://www.patreon.com/Raekon).
+Thanks them for their great works and resources!